National Month Observances in June

 Most people are familiar with Father's Day, Flag Day, and Juneteenth—all special days or observances that fall in June.
 But many other causes or topics far less familiar to the general public are part of the month of June.

-Many countries adopt causes or special interest groups to promote during specific calendar months, and the U.S. is particularly prolific at creating "national month" events to promote a business or other interests, often to the point of confusion.
+Many countries adopt causes or special interest groups to promote during specific calendar months, and the U.S. is particularly prolific at creating "national month" events to promote businesses or other interests from a marketing or publicity standpoint, often to the point of confusion.
 It's interesting how "National Hunger Awareness Month" coincides with so many food-related observances in June.
 "Turkey Lovers Month" probably should be November, but it falls in June.

 June serves as the national month for these topics and causes.